gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ```
 If Gradle needs to resolve the dependency `com.mycompany:awesome-lib:1.0`, it will _first_ search in the repository Maven Central and then in your company repository.
 This is unnecessary if `com.mycompany` dependencies will never be found in Maven Central.

-Gradle 6.2 provides an _exclusive content_ API, which lets you declare that if a dependency can be found in one repository, it _cannot_ be found in any other.
+Gradle 6.2 provides an _exclusive content_ API, which lets you convieniently declare that a dependency can be found in one repository and it shouldn't be searched for in any other.

 ```
 repositories {